suslabs/el-levert/README.md

 # Importing

 To download the tag database from the original bot, run `%t fulldump` or `%eval JSON.stringify(util.dumpTags().map(x => util.fetchTag(x)))` and download the resulting file.
-To import these tags, navigate to the root directory and run `node ./scripts/importer/importer.js -i path-to-tags`.
+To import these tags, navigate to the root directory and run `npm run importer -- -i "path-to-tags"`.

+To check and fix the database, run `npm run importer -- -x`.
-To delete all imported tags, run `node ./scripts/importer/importer.js --p1`.
+To delete all imported tags, run `npm run importer -- -1`.

 # Amogus